bombasticSlacks/Aspirant/Game/Keeper.md

 When you or your [Mount](Mounts) are attacked while mounted, you may choose which of you any attack targets.
 You may also perform reactions to protect your [Mount](Mounts) against attacks.

 #### Strange Riding
-If you have [Mounted Expert](#Mounted%20Expert) you recieve the same bonuses while your mount is moving in a way other than moving on ground.
+If you have [Mounted Expert](#Mounted%20Expert) you receive the same bonuses while your mount is moving in a way other than moving on ground.

 > Flight, Swimming, Teleporting, Scaling walls.